axesup/combate/Dev-Setup:-Issues.md

 ### fatal error: 'utility' file not found

-This error occurred after upgrading to Mac OS 10.14.
+This error occurs after upgrading to Mac OS 10.14.
-This happens because you don't have the most recent version of XCode Command Line Tools installed.
+It may happen because you don't have the most recent version of XCode Command Line Tools installed.

 Download `Command Line Tools (macOS 10.14) from [downloads for apple developers](https://developer.apple.com/download/more/).
 Install the tools.